 What To Know About Pests In California

-A variety of pests live throughout our area of California.
+A variety of pests live throughout Corona and the surrounding our areas.
 Learning about these unwanted critters is the best way to guard your home and family from the dangers and damages they inflict.
 Below is information about our area's most common pests.

 Cockroaches are insects that typically have flattened oval bodies, six spiny legs, and long antennae.
 They are prolific breeders and if you see one scurrying around your home, know that there are many more hiding within your home's dark cracks and crevices.
 Cockroaches are nocturnal and forage for food at night; staying out of our sight during the day can allow an infestation to go unnoticed for longer than necessary.